temporalio/cli/temporalcli/commandsmd/commands.md

 For easiest use, set a `TEMPORAL_ENV` environment variable in your shell.
 The Temporal CLI checks for an `--env` option first, then checks the shell.
-If neither is set, most commands use `default` environment presets if they are available.
+If neither is set, most commands use `default` environment presets if available.

 ### temporal env delete: Delete an environment or environment property

-Remove an environment entirely or remove a key-value pair within an environment.
-If you don't specify an environment (with --env or by setting the TEMPORAL_ENV variable), this updates the default environment.
+Remove a presets environment entirely _or_ remove a key-value pair within an environment.
+If you don't specify an environment (with `--env` or by setting the `TEMPORAL_ENV` variable), this command updates the default
-For example:
+environment:

 ```
-temporal env delete --env YourEnvironment
+temporal env delete \
+    --env YourEnvironment
 ```

 or

 ```
-temporal env delete --env prod --key tls-key-path
+temporal env delete \
+    --env prod \
+    --key tls-key-path
 ```

 <!--